AICC/CMI-5_Spec_Current/cmi5_spec.md

 The LMS MUST:

 * Implement an LRS as defined in the xAPI specification.
-* Implement additional "State API" requirements to initialize the AU state as defined in Section 10.
+* Implement additional State API requirements to initialize the AU state as defined in Section 10.
 * Implement the runtime launch interface as defined in Section 8.0.
-* Implement additional xAPI "Statement API" requirements as defined in Section 9.
+* Implement additional xAPI Statement API requirements as defined in Section 9.
-* Implement additional xAPI "Agent Profile API" requirements as defined in Section 11.
+* Implement additional xAPI Agent Profile API requirements as defined in Section 11.
 * Implement course handling as defined in Section 6.1.

 <a name="course_structures"></a>